How to Create an Ideal Dashboard for Analyzing Mobile Games and Apps

 The choice of widgets depends entirely on your needs.
 For example, when you need to routinely track monetization metrics, you can create a dashboard with monetization metrics for the selected apps (gross, ARPU, paying conversion, time to conversion, conversion to second subscription, etc).

-If you want to build a report that shows performance of apps’ audience acquisition channels, you can add some widgets to one dashboard and they will show the current traffic status.
+If you want to build a dashboard that shows performance of apps’ audience acquisition channels, you can add some widgets and they will show the current traffic status.
 For example:

 • a table for analyzing the most important metrics by traffic sources: new users, gross, paying conversion, ARPU, day 1 retention, day 7 retention, and so on;